MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-latch-contention.md

 Contention on page latches is the most common scenario encountered on multi-CPU systems and so most of this article will focus on these.

 Latch contention occurs when multiple threads concurrently attempt to acquire incompatible latches to the same in-memory structure.
 As a latch is an internal control mechanism; the SQL engine automatically determines when to user them.
 Because the behavior of latches is deterministic, application decisions including schema design can affect this behavior.
-The goal of this article is to provide the reader with the following:
+This article aims to provide the following information:

 * Background information on how latches are used by SQL Server.
 * Tools used to investigate latch contention.